lcf/BasicCRM/README.md

 * may be either activated or not activated
 * is not activated by default
 * has a collection of users belonging to it
+* there is a way to calculate the code required for company registration confirmation
+* may be activated with a confirmation code
+    1. error if attempt to activate an already activated company
+    2. error if confirmation code is not valid
+    3. activates company
+* there is a way to figure out who's the administrator of a company
+* there is a way define a company's unique identifier

 Subscription plan
 -----------------